QuickSloth8/localserve/README.md

 * [ ] Config files support & custom configs saving and re-usage.
 * [ ] Download all (optionally with compression).
 * [ ] Cool UI related stuff, like animations, custom cursor, sounds.

+## Contributions

+As you can see, there are many feature yet to be implemented ...
+I would love every bit of help :)
+Feel free to send me your thoughts & ideas at quicksloth8@gmail.com.